Studio Policies & Fees

 b.
 Lesson recording: For study purposes, we require that our students either record their lessons on CD-R or other recording media OR keep a notebook/journal of exercises and technical points discussed at each lesson.
 These materials will aid you during your personal practice sessions, and thus will help you make faster progress.

 c.
 Scores and Books: You are expected to purchase your own copies of music and books.

 d.
 Practice materials: You must have access to a pitch-producing instrument (preferably piano or electronic keyboard) for obtaining starting pitches for exercises and learning your own music parts.

 e.
 Accompanists: Playing complex piano accompaniments can distract a teacher’s attention from a student’s singing.
 If working on repertoire with challenging accompaniment, we strongly recommend that you provide your own accompanist or accompaniment recordings so that we can stay focused on helping you technically with the vocal demands of the piece.

 a.
 Ability to read music, preferably learned through previous or concurrent study of another melodic instrument, such as piano.

 b.
 Reasonable physical health: You must be capable of light aerobic activities, and in particular not be under any major restrictions concerning movement of your spine or head.

 c.
-Age 13 or up, with appropriate ability to concentrate and focus on self-awareness.
-We will consider working with younger students of exceptional maturity and musical background on a case-by-case basis.
+For our regular program, age 13 or up, with appropriate ability to concentrate and focus on self-awareness.

 8. Refund Policy: